North County Athletes of the Week: May 27 - News Break

 The Athlete of the Week will receive a personalized trophy mug and a gift card for food at Santa Maria Brewing Company.
 Contact our news office at (805)466.2585 for more information.

-Since 1916 • The Atascadero News is the daily news leader and weekly print newspaper in Atascadero and North San Luis Obispo County.
-Making Communities Better Through Print™https://atascaderonews.com
+Since 1889 • The Paso Robles Press is the daily news leader and weekly print newspaper in Paso Robles wine country and home of the California Mid-State Fair.
+Making Communities Better Through Print™https://pasoroblespress.com